Satellite broadband

 Are there any data usage limits for satellite broadband?

+Most satellite broadband packages will have a monthly data usage cap or might only give you a certain amount of data at top speed.
 This means you’ll need to work out how much you’re likely to download and upload each month before taking out a contract.
-Some satellite broadband providers offer contracts with an unlimited off-peak period, which can be used for larger downloads.

 What are the alternatives to satellite broadband?

-Even if you can’t get access to fixed line broadband, it’s worth considering other broadband options before deciding on satellite.
+If you can’t get access to fixed-line broadband, it’s worth considering other broadband options before deciding on satellite.

 - Mobile broadband – if your area is covered by a 4G mobile network, mobile broadband could offer a cheaper and faster way to get connected.
-Ofcom reports that in 2021, 69-80% of premises in rural areas had access to 4G coverage indoors.
-It works using the same data networks you connect to on your smartphone, and you’ll be able to take your internet connection with you wherever you go.
-The rollout of 5G will make speeds even faster, but coverage across the UK is still quite limited, especially in rural areas.
+It uses the same data networks you connect to on your smartphone, and you’ll be able to take your internet connection with you wherever you go.
+The rollout of 5G will make speeds even faster, with the government aiming to make 5G coverage available in all populated areas by 2030.

 - Community broadband – if you live in a rural community, it might be more economical to pool your resources with your neighbours and split the cost of installing a high-speed fibre optic line, which will give you faster broadband than satellite would.
 Vouchers are available to help eligible communities with the costs of installing gigabit-capable broadband from the UK government’s Project Gigabit.